aavzz/daemon/README.md

 })

 //signal.Quit is set up to terminate the process gracefully
-//in approppriate place (where needed objects are present).
+//in approppriate place (where needed objects are available).

 ```